EraldyHq/kubee/README.md

 * [kubectl-xapply](docs/bin/kubectl-xapply) - apply a kustomize app (ie `kustomize apply`)
-* [kubectl-xshell](docs/bin/kubectl-xshell) - get a shell into an app or your cluster
+* [kubectl-xshell](docs/bin-generated/kubectl-xshell.md) - get a shell from a busybox container or a pod
 * [kube-x-env](docs/bin/kubectl-xenv) - print the environment configuration of an app
 * [kube-x-events](docs/bin/kubectl-xevent) - shows the events of an app
 * [kube-x-file-explorer](docs/bin/kubectl-xvolume-explorer) - Explore the files of an app via SCP/SFTP